 - Given the original series, start by ignoring non-dominant terms and decide what the comparison series will be.
-Again, this comparison series is usually a p-series or a geometric series. - Compare the terms.
+Again, this Comparison series is usually a p-series or a geometric series. - Compare the terms.
 Compute the Limit of the stack of the given terms over the comparison terms that are simpler.
 Justify the limit answer carefully.
 No guesses.
-If you use L'H Rule, you must switch to the related function and the x variable. - Analyze the comparison series completely. - Make a conclusion about convergence for the original series.
+If you use L'H Rule, you must switch to the related function and the x variable. - Analyze the comparison series completely, meaning state Declaration of Converge or Diverge, the Convergence Test and the Test conditions checked. - Make a conclusion about convergence for the original series.

-EXAMPLES: Determine and state whether each of the following series converges or diverges.
+EXAMPLES: Determine and state whether each of the following series Converges or Diverges.
 Name any convergence test(s) that you use, and justify all of your work.